Takamisugi Takakatsu

 Takamisugi Takakatsu (born 1 March 1961 as Takashi Kanao) is a former sumo wrestler from Kawasaki, Kanagawa, Japan.
 His highest rank was komusubi.
-He is now the head coach of Tokiwayama stable, renamed from Chiganoura stable.
+He was a stablemaster from 2016 until 2026.

 Career

 Kanao practised judo in elementary and junior school, where he also excelled at painting and artwork.
 Because of his large size he also took part in team sumo competitions at school and regularly placed the team in the top three.
 Upon his graduation he joined Futagoyama stable in March 1976.
 It was a prestigious heya to join, as it was run by former yokozuna Wakanohana Kanji I and contained a number of top division stars including popular ōzeki Takanohana Kenshi.

 Initially fighting under his own surname, Kanao adopted the shikona of Futagonishiki in 1977 but switched to Takamisugi two years later.

+In November 1978 after just having been re-promoted to the fifth division, he won his first lower division championship, winning out in a rare ten-way playoff.

 In January 1981, after five years in the unsalaried divisions, he reached sekitori level upon promotion to the second highest jūryō division, and he made the top makuuchi division just three tournaments later in July 1981.
 He initially struggled with injuries and after a number of setbacks, including a short spell back in the third makushita division, he made a top division kachi-koshi at the third attempt in January 1984, and established himself in makuuchi.
 He dropped back to jūryō in January 1987 but was re-promoted after winning the jūryō championship or yūshō in March with a 13–2 record.
 In November 1987 he defeated Ōnokuni in the latter's debut tournament as a yokozuna to earn his only kinboshi or gold star.

 Takamisugi remained a rank-and file maegashira for nearly all his top division career.
 Although he reached komusubi twice, in January 1991 and January 1993, he recorded a losing score on both occasions.
 He holds the record for the most top division tournaments without ever winning a special prize, at 71.
 In 1993 his stable merged with Fujishima stable and he became a stablemate of ōzeki (later yokozuna) Takanohana Kōji, whom he had fought eight times previously without beating.
 In November 1995 he fell into jūryō once more and announced his retirement at the age of 34 after losing his first three matches.